ldaniels528/trifecta/README.md

 Optionally, you can execute _Trifecta_ instructions (commands) right from the command line:

 	$ java -jar trifecta.jar kls -l

+<a name="downloads"></a>
+### Downloads

+Trifecta binaries are available for immediate download.
+Click here to download
+<a href="http://ldaniels528.github.io/trifecta/downloads/trifecta-bundle-0.18.13.bin.jar">Trifecta v0.18.13</a>

 <a name="whats-new"></a>
 ### What's New